balinterdi/rarwe-demo/README.md

 Rock & Roll with Ember.js - Demo version
 ========================================

-This app is a reduced version of the app that is built in [my Rock and Roll with Ember.js book][1].
+This app is a smaller version of the app that is built in [my Rock and Roll with Ember.js book][1].

 It demoes a simple music catalogue where you can create bands and songs, and sort and rate the latter.
 Please don't try to use it to actually create an